ggaudreault/prep_challenge/README.md

 - prep_predictor: used to replace all prepositions by __PREP__ and to then predict the value it should take using the n-gram model
 - evaluate_predictions: compares the original text to the predicted one, and outputs a simple log file containing metrics and accuracy data run.py: this script calls the above scripts and contains task-specific parameters.
 Pass of the four parameters as "action": build_corpus, train_model, predict, all

+To-do

+1) Figure out why the accuracy is so low.
+50% overall accuracy is not the worst, but is not great either.
+I expected this kind of approach to give me a higher accuracy.
+More common prepositions like "of" and "to" scored well, but that is probably caused by their overall popularity.
+Maybe I overlooked something or mis-coded a part of the scripts

+2) Improve the prediction process.
+This approach of looking at tri-grams, then bi-grams, then uni-grams is not accurate enough.
+A quick way to improve this might be to also have a look at the following word, e.g.
+- maximize preplexity(context[-2] + __PREP__ + forward_context[:2])
+or simply implement a logistic regressor on the tri/bi/uni-grams and forward bi/tri-grams

+3) Document.
+The code I wrote isn't long -- around 450-500 lines -- and so isn't too hard to read, but it would be a good thing to sit down and document it more.

+4) Catch failing cases and cases for exceptions, make the code more robust